eleei69/eleei69/README.md

   - Technology 💻

 work experience:
-* 💻 **Technical Support & Help Desk:** I have **3 years of experience** working in the IT industry, troubleshooting tech issues and ensuring everything runs smoothly.
+* 💻 Technical Support & Help Desk: I have 3 years of experience working in the IT industry, troubleshooting tech issues and ensuring everything runs smoothly.
-* 🚀 **My New Adventure:** I'm currently stepping into the wonderful world of programming, learning something new every single day!
+* 🚀 My New Adventure: I'm currently stepping into the wonderful world of programming, learning something new every single day!

----

 ```